-In the language of Langeveld, a child enters the world as a biological phenomenon, and during the first year of life, "psychic-spiritual development is conspicuous with respect to the sensory and movement, thus, regarding the sensory motor" (27, 172).
-Rapid development, and the differentiation of potentialities is also characteristic of this period of life.
-However, this does not involve only physical development, because development occurs over the whole range of being-a-person.
-From very early, a child is busy discovering his/her own body, and learning to know it (i.e., knowing lived experiencing).
-Although this learning to know occurs in haphazard ways, as he/she "plays" with his/her own body, it is of extreme importance for his/her becoming adult.
-Of special importance in this first play, which is known as senso-pathic play, is that the child " expresses his feelings" (my emphasis) (40, 39).
-Also, the baby's smile is a way of making emotional contact with others, and Nel (24, 173) says this should be viewed as an "inseparable part of his affective-social life ...".
+In the language of Langeveld, a child enters the world as a biological phenomenon and during the first year of life "psychic-spiritual development especially is conspicuous with respect to the sensory and movement, thus regarding the sensory motor" [in Afrikaans] (27, 172).
+Rapid development and the differentiation of potentialities also is characteristic of this period of life.
+However, it should be clear that this does not involve only physical development because development occurs over the whole range of being-aperson.
+From very early a child is busy discovering his own body and learning to know it (i.e., knowing lived-experiencing).
+Although this learning to know occurs in haphazard ways as he "plays" with his own body, it is of extreme importance for his becoming adult.
+Of special importance in this first play, which is known as senso-pathic play, is that the child " expresses his feelings" (my emphasis) [in Afrikaans] (40, 39).
+Also, the baby's smile is a way of making emotional contact with others and Nel [in Afrikaans] (24, 173) says this should be viewed as an "inseparable part of his affective-social life ...".

-Certainly, the most outstanding characteristic of the little baby is his/her helplessness.
-He/she is completely and entirely dependent on his/her parents, and especially his/her mother for his/her physical feeding and care.
+Certainly the most outstanding characteristic of the little baby is his helplessness.
+He is completely and entirely dependent on his parents and especially his mother for his physical feeding and care.
 The first few weeks of life center mainly on establishing satisfactory patterns of eating and sleeping.
-[Charlotte Buhler (6, 14) has indicated that a new-born baby is in a sleeping or slumbering state for an average of 88.7 percent of the day].
-In the course of time, this pattern changes, and during the first year, most babies learn to sit and crawl, and even to walk, and say a few words.
-This changes his/her going out to the world, and he/she no longer is directed only to being fed and to sleeping.
+[Charlotte Buhler (6, 14) has indicated that a new-born baby is in a sleeping or slumbering state for as much as 88.7 percent of the day].
+In the course of time, this pattern changes and during the first year most babies learn to sit and crawl and even to walk and say a few words.
+This changes his going out to the world and he no longer is directed only to being fed and to sleeping.

-Although the baby's physical care is very important, for his/her becoming adult, he/she is dependent on much more than merely "nourishment and protection" (19, 41).
-Equally important as his/her need for nourishment is his/her need for security, a matter which differentiates him/her from all other beings.
-"If an animal is technically well cared for, it grows and blossoms; a human child needs to be lovingly cared for ... otherwise, he remains stuck in the vital sphere, and no humanizing or becoming will occur" (24, 153).
-"The mother's presence, her soft voice, the shelter of her arms, the warmth of her body--for the baby, these are equally as important as nourishment.
-A child who is not given these things feels (my emphasis) rejected from the very beginning" (49, 25).
-Rayner [in English] (36, 44) says this is evidence that "babies who are deprived of cuddling tend to become inert, prone to illness, are lethargic, and even wither away and die".
-Also, Kuypers [in Dutch] (15, 115) emphasizes the importance of loving care, when he says, "Away from the loving presence of the caring mother, he feels like a young bird who has fallen out of the nest".
+Although the baby's physical care is very important, for his becoming adult he is dependent on much more than merely "nourishment and protection" (19, 41).
+Equally important as his need for nourishment is his need for security, a matter that differentiates him from all other beings.
+"If an animal is technically well cared for, it grows and blossoms; a human child needs to be lovingly cared for ... otherwise he remains stuck in the vital sphere and no humanizing or becoming will occur" [in Afrikaans] (24, 153).
+"The mother's presence, her soft voice, the shelter of her arms, the warmth of her body--for the baby these are equally as important as nourishment.
+A child who is not given these things feels (my emphasis) rejected from the very beginning" [in Afrikaans] (49, 25).
+Rayner [in English] (36, 44) says this is evidence that "babies who are deprived of cuddling tend to become inert, prone to illness, are lethargic and even wither away and die".
+Also, Kuypers [in Dutch] (15, 115) emphasizes the importance of loving care when he says "Away from the loving presence of the caring mother he feels like a young bird who has fallen out of the nest".